 Data Science Glossary

-Tired of buzzword bingo?
-We demystify some common data science terms.
+Fed-up with buzzword bingo?
+We demystify some common industry terms.

 Data should be used to derive actionable business intelligence.
 Our primary goal is to use data to contribute to business value.
 This is done through statistical analysis, data visualization/reporting, and machine learning.

-Data provides business intelligence, but if a stakeholder cannot understand it, it is difficult to convert that intelligence into business value.
+Data can be used to provide business intelligence, but if a stakeholder cannot understand it, it is difficult to convert that intelligence into business value.
 Visualization and reporting bridge that gap.
 This is also necessary when presenting results from statistical analysis or machine learning.

-Much of the world’s data comes in natural language, which is often unstructured.
+Much of the world’s data comes in the form of natural language, which is often unstructured.
 We combine classical methods and modern deep learning to gain actionable insights and predictive analytics with text data in all forms.

 Although pattern mining is useful for all forms of machine learning, it is most useful in “unsupervised” settings, when data cannot be naturally used for predictive analytics.
 It often provides business intelligence on its own, and can be used as a stepping stone to performing predictive analytics.